Advanced Solutions for Neuro-Oncology Research

 Brain Tumor Volume Quantification

-IB Neuro™ v2.0 automatically analyzes dynamically acquired MR datasets and generates parametric perfusion maps quantifying changes in contrast over time.
-Advancements in IB Neuro are designed to fit routine clinical and research workflow and address advanced clinical and research needs.
+IB Neuro™ v2.0 analyzes dynamically acquired MR datasets to generate parametric perfusion maps, quantifying contrast changes over time.
+It fits both routine clinical and research workflows, addressing advanced needs.

-IB DiffusionTM v2.0 is software that analyzes MR diffusion-weighted images (DWI) and generates Apparent Diffusion Coefficient (ADC) maps.
-ADC values have been shown to be useful in the initial diagnosis and treatment monitoring of all solid tumors.
+IB Diffusion™ v2.0 is software designed to analyze MR diffusion-weighted images (DWI) and generate Apparent Diffusion Coefficient (ADC) maps.
+ADC values have proven to be useful in both the initial diagnosis and ongoing treatment monitoring of all solid tumors.

 37. Warmuth, Carsten, Matthias Gunther, and Claus Zimmer.
 "Quantification of blood flow in brain tumors: comparison of arterial spin labeling and dynamic susceptibility-weighted contrast-enhanced MR imaging."
 Radiology 228.2 (2003): 523-532.